SMKxx1/SMKxx1.Zaio.github.io/README.md

 6. ***Thats It!!!*** You can now go to the Zaio.html file and open it with any web-browser and you should be greeted with a cloned version of [zaio.io](https://zaio.io/).

-## How can I upload my html as pdf ❓
+## ❓ How can I upload my html as pdf?
 1. Open your cloned Webpage and press ***CTRL+U***.
 You will be taken to your Webpage's page source.

 2. Press ***CTRL+P*** and change the Destination to **"Save as PDF"**.

 3. You can make adjustments to your preferences and save the file.

-## ❗ I have a Question/Suggestion ❗
+## 💡 I have a Question/Suggestion.
 If you have any Questions or Suggestions please go to the issues tab on github and raise a new issue.